addyahyah/Hack-Illinois/README.md

 # Hack-Illinois
-By Joseph Novosel, Matther Persing, Runzhi Yang, Luwen Zhang.
+By Joseph Novosel, Matther Persing, Runzhi Yang and Luwen Zhang.

 Here is the most fabulous Android app.